-10.Establishing mechanisms and processes that enable two-way communication between members of At-Large Structures and those involved in ICANN decision-making, so interested individuals can share their views on pending ICANN issues.
+Establishing mechanisms and processes that enable two-way communication between members of At-Large Structures and those involved in ICANN decision-making, so interested individuals can share their views on pending ICANN issues.

-Section 3.
 PROCEDURES

-Each Advisory Committee shall determine its own rules of procedure and quorum requirements.
+Each Advisory Committee shall determine its own rules of procedure and quorum requirements; provided that each Advisory Committee shall ensure that the advice provided to the Board by such Advisory Committee is communicated in a clear and unambiguous written statement, including the rationale for such advice.
+The Board will respond in a timely manner to formal advice from all Advisory Committees explaining what action it took and the rationale for doing so.

-Section 4.
 TERM OF OFFICE

-The chair and each member of a committee shall serve until his or her successor is appointed, or until such committee is sooner terminated, or until he or she is removed, resigns, or otherwise ceases to qualify as a member of the committee.
+The chair and each member of an Advisory Committee shall serve until his or her successor is appointed, or until such Advisory Committee is sooner terminated, or until he or she is removed, resigns, or otherwise ceases to qualify as a member of the Advisory Committee.

-Section 5.
 VACANCIES

-Vacancies on any committee shall be filled in the same manner as provided in the case of original appointments.
+Vacancies on any Advisory Committee shall be filled in the same manner as provided in the case of original appointments.

-Section 6.
 COMPENSATION

-Committee members shall receive no compensation for their services as a member of a committee.
-The Board may, however, authorize the reimbursement of actual and necessary expenses incurred by committee members, including Directors, performing their duties as committee members.
+Advisory Committee members shall receive no compensation for their services as a member of such Advisory Committee.
+The Board may, however, authorize the reimbursement of actual and necessary expenses incurred by Advisory Committee members, including Directors, performing their duties as Advisory Committee members.

-ARTICLE XI-A: OTHER ADVISORY MECHANISMS
+OTHER ADVISORY MECHANISMS

-Section 1.
 EXTERNAL EXPERT ADVICE

-1.Purpose.
+Purpose.
 The purpose of seeking external expert advice is to allow the policy-development process within ICANN to take advantage of existing expertise that resides in the public or private sector but outside of ICANN.
 In those cases where there are relevant public bodies with expertise, or where access to private expertise could be helpful, the Board and constituent bodies should be encouraged to seek advice from such expert bodies or individuals.